 1. Instant response

 Busy?
 Grasshopper lets you send an automatic text to new callers only, so they’re not left totally hanging.
 However, your admin must approve setting that up before anyone on your team can use auto-replies.

 - The OpenPhone solution: With OpenPhone, you can use SMS automations in far more ways than one.
 Set up auto-replies or even automate SMS with our Zapier integration!

 2. Free porting

 - The OpenPhone solution: OpenPhone offers free porting for local US or Canadian and toll-free numbers, too — and switching over is a breeze.
 Just create an OpenPhone account and submit a request to port your number in the OpenPhone app.
 We’ll do the rest.

 1. Call recordings

 Comparing Grasshopper vs OpenPhone, one of the biggest features Grasshopper doesn’t provide is call recording.

-Using OpenPhone, you can even set up auto-recording for all your calls.
+Using OpenPhone, you can even set up auto-recording (unlocked with premium) for all your calls.